michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0106.md

 - n: (Jungian psychology) a personal facade that one presents to the world
 - n: an actor's portrayal of someone in a play
 ### Family
-persona: impersonate, personae, personas+;impersonate: impersonated, impersonates, impersonating, impersonation, impersonator;impersonation: impersonations;impersonator: impersonators
+- persona: impersonate, personae, personas+
+- impersonate: impersonated, impersonates, impersonating, impersonation, impersonator
+- impersonation: impersonations
+- impersonator: impersonators
 ### Examples
 - “He was always trying on different personae,” Ms. Faludi recalled.
 - Her Twitter feed cultivates the persona of a digital rebel.